Color Wheel Spinner

 How many colors should I add to the color spinner?

-6 to 12 colors works best.
-Too few and you don't get enough variety.
-Too many and the wheel gets hard to read.
-Start with your main colors plus a few wildcards for variety.
+The wheel comes with 20 colors.
+For custom lists, 6 to 18 works well.
+Too few and you get less variety; too many and the segments get hard to read.
+Start with your main colors plus a few wildcards.

 Can this color picker help me build a full palette?

 Yes.
-Use the spun color as your base, then pick complementary or analogous colors to build the rest of your palette.
-The color wheel gives you a starting point, and you build around it.
-Don't just use the single color.
+Use the spun color as your base, then add complementary or analogous colors to build the rest of your palette.
+The wheel gives you a starting point; you build around it instead of using only that one color.

 Is the color selection really random?

-Yes, it's truly random.
+Yes.
 Each color has an equal chance of being selected.
-Everyone can see the spin happen, so there's no question about fairness when assigning colors to teams or groups.
+Everyone can see the spin, so it's clear and fair when you use it for team colors, player colors, or design decisions.

 Have more questions?
 Visit our complete FAQ page or explore all available wheels.